-Graduates are prepared for careers in government and nongovernment organizations and deal with a broad range of issues related to soil and water pollution and contamination, land reclamation, revegetation, remediation and soil and water conservation.
+Graduates are prepared for careers in organizations and deal with a broad range of issues related to soil and water pollution and contamination, land reclamation, revegetation, remediation and soil and water conservation.
 Graduates will contribute natural science expertise to environmental assessments and land-use planning.